COSC3020/augmenting-path-justunator/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+The worst case should be $\Theta(V + E)$ as the code under worst case will iterate through every single node and edge once.